 Nutrition Page 3 examines medicinal uses and alternative medicine associated with carrots and carrot analysis.

 PLEASE NOTE: The Carrot Museum does not recommend self diagnosis or self medication.
 The information contained in this web site has not been verified for correctness.
 Some of the information contained herein is hearsay and may not be correct.
 Use the information from this page only at your own risk!
 If in doubt consult a doctor.

 Note: If you have diabetes it is recommended you read this before eating carrots.
 Speak to your doctor or health-care provider about vitamin A rich carotenoids if you have diabetes or are at risk for developing the condition; Read more

-Simple summary sheets to download - (PDF) - "Why Everyone Should Eat more Carrots" - The Health Benefits of Carrots and The Benefits of Carrot Juice Read more about the tastes of carrots. (pdf)
+Simple summary sheets to download - (PDF's) - "Why Everyone Should Eat more Carrots" - The Health Benefits of Carrots and The Benefits of Carrot Juice; Pesticides/Organic Debate Read more about the tastes of carrots.

 As a general rule, the Carrot Museum does not support taking many supplements, optimal health comes from whole foods.
 You can't fool your body by taking handfuls of supplements while still eating a junk food diet

 You CAN eat the green leaves of carrots - read more.
 Microwaving retains more goodness - read more Home recipes for face/body products - read more.
 Microwave cooking improves functional properties of carrots here